guoyu-eng/com3504_team_09/README.md

 To install the project, follow these steps:

 1. Clone the repository.
-2. Run `npm start` to install dependencies.
+2. Run `npm install` to install dependencies.

 ## Contribution